No other city plays such a pivotal role in the Civil Rights movement as Montgomery, Alabama.

 Indeed, as visitors learn, an informal network of 19 station wagons were used to form car pools providing transportation to work.

 You’ll also want to see the empty Holt Street Baptist Church, at South Holt and Bullock streets, where 5,000 residents gathered on Dec.
 5, 1955 after Parks’ arrest, and King laid the groundwork for the nonviolent boycott that would finally end segregation in the city.
+In 2o2o, the church received a $500,000 grant to restore the building, built in 1899, and turn it into a museum.

 You can hear a rare recording of his speech.
 Listen to the thundering applauds at the 4:30 mark when he says: “There comes a time when people get tired of being trampled over by the iron feet of oppression.”